What NYC Real Estate Programs Let You Borrow Money With Bad Credit?

 Though there are a lot of hoops to jump through when you're trying to get loan approval, you shouldn't get discouraged by a bad credit score.

-These programs below can help you get that home in New York that you’ve always wanted.
+These programs below can help you get the home you've always wanted in New York.

 FHA Loans